Trump credits his firmness for potential Korea talks, signals Olympic concession

 Seoul answered the North Korean talks overture by proposing high-level talks at a border village next week and on Wednesday, the two Koreas reopened a border hotline that had been closed since February 2016.

-The senior administration official said that despite Trump’s positive words on Thursday, there was concern in the administration that South Korea could go too far in offering concessions to North Korea that could weaken the U.S. pressure campaign.
+The senior administration official said that despite Trump’s positive words, there was concern in the administration that South Korea could go too far in offering concessions to North Korea that could weaken the U.S. pressure campaign.

 “I don’t think people view the talks as an unalloyed good, that under all circumstances North and South talking is a good thing,” the official said.